Director of Music

 The Director of Music is Calum Fraser.
 Please see www.calumfraser.co.uk for more information.

 St Leonard’s Church Choir is a group of amateur singers, who are led by professionals Calum Fraser (Director of Music) and Travis Baker (Organist).
 The choir sings for the 10am Eucharist and 6.30pm Evensong every Sunday, as well as special services at Advent, Christmas, Passiontide and Easter.

-propecia online prescriptions Our repertoire is adventurous and varied and covers a wide range from mediaeval to modern, both a cappella and accompanied by organ.
+In the past, the choir has contributed to festival concerts in Streatham, and have sung Choral Evensong in a number of Cathedrals as the visiting choir.
+The repertoire is adventurous and varied and covers a wide range from medieval to modern, both a cappella and accompanied by organ.

 Bell ringing dates back hundreds of years and is deeply rooted in our culture.
 At St Leonard’s the church bells call us Sunday by Sunday to come together for worship and in celebration.
 Bell ringing is a mix of physical exercise and feats of memory.
-Each bell can literally weigh a tonne, and change ringing involves complex interweaving patterns.
+Church bells can weigh from about a hundredweight up to four tons (the largest at St Leonard’s is just under 13 cwt or 650 Kg), and change ringing involves complex interweaving patterns.
 But learning bell ringing is about technique rather than strength or mathematical ability.

 The Bell Ringers ring on Sunday mornings from 9.30am for the 10am Service, and on Sunday evenings by arrangement.
 Practice is from 8 to 9.30pm on Tuesday evenings.